 After Joe Farley passed away in 1993, Mark set up The Joe Farley Award as a tribute to his late father, an artist himself, and to recognise emerging design talent.
 Originally in association with The Royal College of Art and now at its new home with The National Film and Television School, the award is run annually for first year students on the Production Design course.

 Each year sees a different theme for a range of ‘money-no-object’ fictional productions for which the students must produce technical drawings and scale models.
 These are then presented to Mark, who is assisted each year in awarding a winner by a co-judge, who is an industry professional with years of experience.
-The winner then receives a scholarship for their second year studies.
+The winner then receives a financial gift to allow them to enhance their creativity and expand their learning experience as they move in to their second year studies.

 The National Film and Television School is the UK’s leading centre for education within the film and television industry and their students and faculty are extremely talented.
 Every year sees new and innovative ideas and designs from the next generation, which offers us an exciting insight into what’s to come.